-- (c) The Board has continued to develop the core model for Dynamic Risk Management. - (d) The Board has continued to discuss Business Combinations under Common Control. - (e) The Board has discussed stakeholder feedback on the scope of a possible project to amend aspects of IAS 37 Provisions, Contingent Liabilities and Contingent Assets. - (f) Following staff changes, the project on Pension Benefits that Depend on Asset Returns had become dormant.
-It is expected to restart in Q4, with the aim of asking the Board to review the research in H2 2020. - (g) The staff are starting work on the Post-implementation Review (PIR) of IFRS 10 Consolidated Financial Statements, IFRS 11 Joint Arrangements and IFRS 12 Disclosure of Interests in Other Entities. - (h) The staff are considering whether to start work on the pipeline project on the Equity Method in the next few months because there is some overlap with some of the issues that will be considered in the PIR of IFRS 11. - (i) It is now unlikely that work will start in the next few months on the other pipeline projects, or on the Post-implementation Review of IFRS 5.
-This is because of the need to devote resources to high-priority projects, such as the amendments to IFRS 17 and IBOR.
+- 5. The main developments in the research programme, including Postimplementation Reviews, since September 2019 are as follows: - (a) The staff are drafting a Discussion Paper on Goodwill and Impairment.Publication is expected in February 2020. - (b) The Board has continued its discussions on: - (i) Business Combinations under Common Control; - (ii) Dynamic Risk Management; - (iii) Financial Instruments with Characteristics of Equity - (iv) Subsidiaries that are SMEs - (c) The Board has discussed the project on Extractive Activities. - (d) The Board has not discussed the project on Provisions, but will do so at this meeting. - (e) The staff have restarted work on the project on Pension Benefits that Depend on Asset Returns. - (f) The staff have started work on the Post-implementation Review (PIR) of IFRS 10 Consolidated Financial Statements, IFRS 11 Joint Arrangements and IFRS 12 Disclosure of Interests in Other Entities. - (g) The staff expect to start work on the pipeline research project on the Equity Method in the next few months because there is some overlap with some of the issues that could be considered in the PIR of IFRS 11. - (h) It is now unlikely that work will start in the next few months on the other pipeline projects, or on the Post-implementation Review of IFRS 5 Non-current Assets Held for Sale and Discontinued Operations.
+This is because of the need to devote resources to high-priority projects, such as the amendments to IFRS 17 and IBOR and to maintain momentum on projects already active.